YettieKen/PROJECT-SALES-ANALYSIS/README.md

  c. monthly sales trends

 ### DATA ANALYSIS
+---
-This is where we used sone lines of code or queries;
+This is where we used some lines of code or queries;

 ```SQL
 SELECT * FROM[dbo].[SalesProjecttt]